Cecilia Z. Miguez

-Cecilia Miguez (born 1955 in Montevideo, Uruguay) is a Los Angeles–based sculpture artist.
+Cecilia Z. Miguez (born 1955 in Montevideo, Uruguay) is a Los Angeles–based sculpture artist.

 She works out of her studio in Altadena, California which is located northeast of Los Angeles.
 She was born and raised in Montevideo, Uruguay.
 Because she liked to draw, Miguez decided to study architecture, but eventually decided to move to art in order to satisfy her creative spirit.